odrodrig/istio101/docs/exercise-3/README.md

 1. Inject the Istio Envoy sidecar into the guestbook pods, and deploy the Guestbook app on to the Kubernetes cluster.
 Deploy both the v1 and v2 versions of the app:

     ```shell
-    kubectl apply -f ../v1/guestbook-deployment.yaml
+    oc apply -f $WORK_DIR/guestbook/v1/guestbook-deployment.yaml
-    kubectl apply -f guestbook-deployment.yaml
+    oc apply -f $WORK_DIR/guestbook/v2/guestbook-deployment.yaml
     ```

-    These commands deploy the Guestbook app on to the Kubernetes cluster.
+    These commands deploy the Guestbook app on to the OpenShift cluster.
 Since we enabled automation sidecar injection, these pods will be also include an Envoy sidecar as they are started in the cluster.
 Here we have two versions of deployments, a new version (`v2`) in the current directory, and a previous version (`v1`) in a sibling directory.
 They will be used in future sections to showcase the Istio traffic routing capabilities.

 1. Create the guestbook service.

     ```shell
-    kubectl create -f guestbook-service.yaml
+    oc create -f $WORK_DIR/guestbook/v2/guestbook-service.yaml
     ```

 1. Verify that the service was created.

     ```shell
-    kubectl get svc
+    oc get svc
     ```

     Output: